codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/helm-triggers.md

 toc: true
 ---

+Codefresh has the option to create pipelines that respond to Helm events.
+For instance, one pipeline can be set-up to create a Docker image and chart.
+Once those are created, another pipeline will be triggered that will take over the actual deployment.

 ## Manage Helm Triggers with Codefresh UI

 It is possible to define and manage Helm pipeline triggers with the Codefresh UI.